MicrosoftDocs/azure-docs/articles/azure-sql-edge/deploy-portal.md

 > [!NOTE]
 > To deploy an Azure Linux VM as an IoT Edge device, see this [quickstart guide](../iot-edge/quickstart-linux.md).

-## Deploy Azure SQL Edge Module using IOT Hub
+## Deploy Azure SQL Edge Module using IoT Hub

 Azure SQL Edge can be deployed using instructions from [Deploy modules from Azure portal](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-potal?view=iotedge-1.4).
 The image URI for Azure SQL Edge is `mcr.microsoft.com/azure-sql-edge:latest`.